A master plan for the revival of the Karachi Circular Railway

 billion for the construction of 14 kilometres from Tower to Karimabad.

-In addition, the building of this network will have no adverse
+In addition, the building of this network will have no adverse environmental

-income areas with the major work places.
+areas with the major work places.

-Another important feature of the proposal is that ultimately
+Another important feature of the proposal is that ultimately the

-the railway network will pass through all the 18 towns of Karachi District.
+railway network will pass through all the 18 towns of Karachi District.

 Engineer Zaheer Mirza, head of ECIL, suggests that one station (perhaps